7's Football League

-The 7's Football League (7s FL), also known as the AIA 7's Football League due to sponsorship with insurance company AIA Philippines, is a seven-a-side football league in the Philippines.
+The 7's Football League (7s FL) is a seven-a-side football league in the Philippines.
 Established in 2018, the league already had four seasons.
 It has a two-tiered men's division, a women's division, and youth divisions.
 The league is an open tournament with participation from representative sides of the domestic football competition, the Philippines Football League.